jluxinlan/tron-multi-sig/TRON Multi Sign Docs.md

 4. **Signature Integrity**: Ensure that the signature algorithm implementation strictly follows this specification; otherwise, authentication will fail.

+5. **A special sign(open8162-d172-4e26-971e-89b6e0a592e5) is provided to limit frequent access, facilitating user requests.

 For technical support or key reset requests, please contact the official support team.